Prove decisions, not dashboards

 Written boundary for item scope, supplier scope, release authority, exception stops, and rollback before any automation expansion.

-The clean business path is simple: show the proof packet, ask for a larger managed lane, and keep automation gated until dry-run controls are real.
+The clean business path is simple: show the proof packet, ask for a larger managed workflow, and keep automation gated until dry-run controls are real.